Getting Up to Speed on Multi-Agent Systems, Part 1: The Landscape

 I’ve been reading multi-agent systems papers for weeks trying to figure out where the field actually is, and the honest answer is that it moves fast enough that any single paper is a snapshot, not a map.
 So this is the map I wish I’d had when I started.
 It’s a short series of posts meant to get someone up to speed on multi-agent LLM systems without having to read thirty papers first.

 Before I start, a note on the frame I’m going to use.
 I’m going to talk about two “waves” of multi-agent research, and one outside disruption that happened between them.
 I want to be upfront that the waves are a reader aid, not a historical claim.
-Nobody in 2023 was writing “wave 1” papers.
-The field did not hold a meeting and decide what wave it was in.
-The waves aren’t like French New Wave cinema or second-wave feminism, where participants knew they were part of a movement and defined their work against prior generations.
-What I’m doing here is retrospective grouping, the kind you do to keep thirty papers straight in your head.
+Nobody in 2023 was writing “wave 1” papers, and the field did not convene to name its generation.
+These aren’t named movements like French New Wave cinema or second-wave feminism, where participants self-consciously defined their work against a prior cohort.
+What I’m doing is retrospective grouping: the kind you use to keep thirty papers straight in your head.

 What the grouping captures is that certain clusters of papers share assumptions, benchmarks, and failure modes.
 What it misses is that parallel threads exist (debate, simulation, distributed-systems-adjacent work) that don’t fit the wave structure at all, and that plenty of individual papers sit awkwardly between waves.
 If the framing helps you navigate the literature, keep it.
 If it gets in the way, drop it.
 The papers are what matter; the waves are scaffolding.